library-data-platform/ldp/doc/Admin_Guide.md

 ### Running LDP via Docker

-LDP can be run as a Docker container similar to the instructions above except that the LDP data directory path ('-D') should be ommitted.
+LDP can be run as a Docker container similar to the process above, except that the LDP data directory path (`-D`) should be omitted.
-Instead,  mount your local LDP data directory to /var/lib/ldp.
+Instead, mount your local LDP data directory at `/var/lib/ldp`.
 Examples:

 ```shell
 $ docker run --rm -v /my/local/datadir:/var/lib/ldp ghcr.io/library-data-platform/ldp init-database